VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek6/step2.md

 ## 2
 * Create a function that accepts kwargs arguments.
-* If the argument "name" is provided, output the message "Hello <name>".
+* If the argument "name" is provided, output the message "Hello " followed by the value of "name".
-* If the argument "age" is provided, output the message "You are <age> years old"
+* If the argument "age" is provided, output the message "You are _AGE_ years old" where "_AGE_" is the value of the "age" parameter